Does content marketing mastery mean you’re the best all around?

-The copywriters who become masters are the ones who spend the time to test results, push to improve, and continue to nudge themselves outside of their comfort zone.
+The copywriters who become masters are the ones who test the results of their copywriting strategies, push to improve, and continue to nudge themselves outside of their comfort zones.

-Most graphic designers put in very little Deliberate Practice.
-They keep building ok websites for ok money.
+Most graphic designers put in very little Deliberate Practice

-The graphic designers who become masters are the ones who spend the time to really understand what makes for effective design, who continue to study the best available technology, who seek out knowledge about what makes users do what we want them to do, and who push themselves both technically and aesthetically.
+They continue to study the best available technology, seek out knowledge about what makes users do what we want them to do, and push themselves both technically and aesthetically.

-Once you start down the path of mastery, you’ll quickly see that it looks different from what you might be used to.
+Once you start down the path of content marketing mastery, you’ll quickly see that it looks different from what you might be used to …

 It’s much more interesting.
 It’s much more satisfying.
-After some time on the path (exactly how much time varies from person to person, of course) it starts to get much more financially rewarding.
+After some time on the path (exactly how much time varies from person to person, of course) it starts to get much more financially rewarding too.